rominapy/ApplyDiary/README.md

 # ApplyDiary

-ApplyDiary is a full-stack job application tracker with a React frontend and Express API.
+ApplyDiary is a full-stack job application tracker with a React frontend and Express API

 ## Project Structure